Security and Starburst Galaxy #

 In some instances, Starburst Galaxy staff may be required to access customer information via the Starburst Galaxy user interface to provide customer support, fulfill legal requirements, or for other legitimate business purposes.
 Your data sources for Starburst Galaxy are managed by you in a cloud provider infrastructure.

-- Do any Starburst Galaxy staff have access to my business’s catalog data within
+- Do any Starburst staff have access to my business’s catalog data within

 - my production environment?

-- Does Starburst Galaxy share my personal data with third-party vendors?
+- Does Starburst share my personal data with third-party vendors?

-- What third-party vendors does Starburst Galaxy share my personal information
+- What third-party vendors does Starburst share my personal information

 Visit Starburst subprocessors.